kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 ![Describe Attributes](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/attrdescr.PNG)

 Below is information about each of species.
-We can interprete what's below as follows:
+We can interprete what's below as follows:<br>
-Iris Setosa sepal length
+**Iris Setosa sepal length**
-* measured 50 times
+* 50 examples were taken into reaserch
-* on average the length was about 5cm long (with minimum value 4.3cm and maximum 5.8cm)
+* On average the length was about 5cm long (with minimum value 4.3cm and maximum 5.8cm)
-* standard deviation of the observation is 35.25%
+* Standard deviation of the observation is 35.25%
-* Given percentile values (quantile 1, 2 and 3 respectively) of all numeric values in a column (or series)
+* Given percentile values (quantile 1, 2 and 3 respectively) of all numeric values in sepal length column

 ![Information](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/Informationaboutdata.PNG)